Measuring volatility in forex gives the retail traders the ability to spot early changes in the market and identify profitable trades.

 Now, let’s assume we enter a SELL order at the same entry price 1.14000, our stop loss will be:

 This is our stop-loss price.

-When using ATR% to calculate your stop-loss orders, you reduce your chances of getting hit and stop out by market movements.
+When using ATR percentage to calculate stop-loss orders, we reduce our chances of getting hit and stop out by market movements.

-For your target, we multiply the stop loss by 3 (using 1:3 risk-to-reward ratio):
+For our target, we multiply the stop loss by 3 (using 1:3 risk-to-reward ratio):